redsymbol/pyreferrer/README.txt

 which engine, and with what search terms.
 It knows about the major search engines used by North Americans, and the plan is to add more over time.

+Some ways this can be useful:

+ - Automatic analysis of visitor behavior for your Python-based website
+ - Report search-engine origin info of visitors who take certain actions, such as filling out a request-for-quote form
+ - Algorithmic SEO

 Pyreferrer works with Python 2.6 and 2.7.
 With a quick and easy patch from 2to3, it also works great with Python 3.